 ASX Clear has objective and transparent participation requirements, which are publicly available and form part of its Operating Rules and Procedures.
-During the Assessment period, ASX developed an internal policy and supporting standards that summarise the financial and operational requirements placed on participants under the Operating Rules and Procedures, and document the responsibilities of the CS Boards, CRPC, CRO and relevant departments for ensuring these requirements are met and periodically reviewed.
+ASX has also issued formal guidance to assist applicants' and participants' understanding of the participation requirements.
+ASX has an internal policy and supporting standards that summarise the financial and operational requirements placed on participants under the Operating Rules and Procedures (see CCP Standard 17.2), and document the responsibilities of the CS Boards, CRPC, CRO and relevant departments for ensuring these requirements are met and periodically reviewed.
 The Operating Rules and Procedures provide for an appeals process should an application for participation be rejected or a participant's access be terminated.